Ang-Andrew/brimstone/README.md

 This repository contains verilog sources along with a simulation testbench.
 The overall architecture is based on [*Digital Design and Computer Architecture*](https://dl.acm.org/doi/book/10.5555/2381028) by David Harris.

-This repository is now deprecated and no addtional feature will be made.
+This repository is now deprecated and no addtional features will be made.
 There might be future improvements to the code structure but this project was my introduction into Verilog.

 ## Overview